 13. Bike or ATV Rental

 You can rent bikes or ATVs from Olymposquad Safari, which is located immediately to your left once you pass Kadir’s Tree House in Olympos, Turkey.
 They also offer tours of the area.
-Bicycle: 10 TL for 1.5 hours, 15 TL for 3 hours, 30 TL for the whole day (24 hours).
-ATV: 70 TL for one person and 90 TL for 2 people (2-2.5 hours).
+Instagram: olymposquadsafari Click here for the location.
+Number 9 on the map.

 Note: We also recommend that you read the comments about any company before booking with them.